MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 ### Root language

 The *root language* is the language in which the survey was originally created.
 For example, if you're using Dynamics 365 Customer Voice in French and you're creating all your surveys in French, that's your root language—in short, the language you see in the designer.
 The root language is automatically set as the default language for the respondent, but you can change this by selecting a different default language from the list of languages supported in Dynamics 365.
-For more information, go to [Change the default language](#change-the-default-language) later in this topic.<!--note from editor: Suggested.-->
+For more information, go to [Change the default language](#change-the-default-language) later in this topic.

 > [!NOTE]
 > The root language for a survey can't be changed.
-For example, let's assume you've used Dynamics 365 Customer Voice in German and created your survey<!--note from editor: Edit okay?
-You haven't defined "root survey."--> in German.
-Then you decide to use Dynamics 365 Customer Voice in an English locale.
-While all the other parts of the application will be displayed in English, the original survey text will continue to be displayed in German. <!--note from editor: Recommend deleting the following sentence unless you really think it will be helpful.
-It seems so odd to me, like saying "you can only change this by destroying the whole thing."
-You can't remove the root language of the survey unless you explicitly delete the survey.-->
+For example, let's assume you've used Dynamics 365 Customer Voice in German and created your survey in German.
+Then you decide to use Dynamics 365 Customer Voice in English.
+While all the other parts of the application will be displayed in English, the original survey text will continue to be displayed in German.
+You can't remove the root language of the survey unless you explicitly delete the survey.

 ### Additional languages